 Nevertheless, it is the opening fantasia that resounds in the mind.
 Wistful and yearning, yet forever striving towards a state of grace, this lovely chorus stands perfectly balanced between the extrovert commands of the C 144 motet and the exquisitely personal first aria of C 84.
 Notably, all three works begin with movements set in minor keys, although their forms are very different: motet, fantasia and aria.

 C 84 may also be compared with the only other solo soprano cantata in the cycle, C 52, performed less than three weeks previously.
-It has often been conjectured that both works might have been written especially for performance by Bach′s wife, Anna Magdalena.
+It has often been conjectured that both works might have been written especially for performance by Bach′s wife, Anna Magdalena although that would not have been permitted within the church services.
 The most obvious difference between them is the use of a large sinfonia in the earlier work, itself a clue as to Bach′s intentions.
 C 52 is essentially an affirmation of faith in God′s powers and protection; some doubts are voiced, but only in order that they be subsequently quelled.
 C 84 moves the emphasis from an expression of confidence in the Lord to an articulation of personal trust and affirmation; a totally unquestioning assurance, not only in the Lord′s judgement, but also in one′s own.
 It is as if we have passed through a doubting, even fearful stage of ′adolescent′ Christianity to arrive at a ′higher′ level of mature wisdom.

 The student should also refer to C 199 (vol 1, chapter 14) a graphic youthful work, the dramatic imagery of which contrasts strongly with the mature acceptance of C 84.